dportuesi/dportuesi.github.io/_pages/about.md

 I am driven by fluid user design, a slick and responsive customer experience, and a robust, scalable architecture.

+I am an avid backpacker/hiker.
+I enjoy paintball in the summer and snowboarding in the winter.

 Want to hire me?
 Check out my [Resume!](https://drive.google.com/file/d/1rzwqXF4DggwHhCBnyyes-1DM2-GSz_lq/view?usp=sharing) You can also shoot me an email at dportuesi@gmail.com, I'm always looking for more software or photography projects.

-Currently, I am a Computer Science student attending Michigan Tech University.

-I am an avid backpacker/hiker.
-I enjoy paintball in the summer and snowboarding in the winter.